unixpickle/polish/README.md

 ![Side-by-side of noisy and denoised images](example/half_and_half.png)

 The above image was rendered with 50 rays-per-pixel, and then denoised in RGB space with a deep neural network.
-For more examples, see [the Examples section](#examples)
+For more, see [the example below](#example).

 This repository includes: